feit-elen90089/Wiki2/workshops/Workshop_3.md

 Implement the RF loopback flowgraph as depicted in the figure above.
 There are a few important things to note when creating this flowgraph.
-First, the bladeRF expects sample values between (-1.0, 1.0) and thus we have provide additional scaling in *Multiply Const* block after *Constellation Modulator*.
+First, the bladeRF expects sample values in the range (-1.0, 1.0) and thus we have provide additional scaling in *Multiply Const* block after *Constellation Modulator*.
 Second, in future workshops we will address the issue of channel estimation and carrier offset correction.
-Because we do not have these systems present, the received constellation has a fixed amplitude scaling and random phase shift relative to the constellation locations.
+Because we do not have these subsystems present, the received constellation has a fixed amplitude scaling and random phase shift relative to the ideal constellation points.
 You will manually correct for these by observing the output constellation.
 Update the *Multiply Const* block such that *Constant* is `amplitude * np.exp(1j*phase)`.
-This expression uses the Numpy Python package which must be included in the *Import* block as follows:
+This expression uses the Numpy Python package which must be included in an *Import* block as follows:
 `import numpy as np`.

 > **FLUX Question:**
 > 1.Run your flowgraph and observe the received signal constellation.
 Adjust
 > the *amplitude* and *phase* scaling variables to align the received symbol
 > constellation with the transmitted constellation.
 This should minimize the
 > EVM.
-What EVM do you measure for after symbol synchronization in your RF
+What EVM do you measure after symbol synchronization in your RF
 > loopback?